annakins/Skyrim/Follower Features.md

 ![img](https://imgur.com/YV5xuyG.png)
 - Check the boxes that make sense for you.
 This is what I have for Cappy.
 For *ActorBase*, I also have `EncHorseSaddledBrown` selected.
 - In the other tabs, like *Traits*, you can leave them as is.
-You can change what makes sense to your character's horse later, if you wish.
+You can change what makes sense for your character's horse later, if you wish.
 - Make sure to drag your horse into the area of your choice, in the render window. *Just a friendly reminder (if you need it) that any accidental clicks can be saved, so make sure to do a clean-up on xEdit later.*

 ![img](https://imgur.com/hZvWxOo.gif)